SohnJustin/CPSC-323-Project-1/README.md

 ## How to run the program

-This program will be running in C++ and will require gcc to run.
+This program will be running in C++ and will require gcc to run. after saving the files, you can use " ./main " to run the program.

 1. Linux